SilkRose/Pony/stories/catch-me-fainting/catch-me-fainting.md

 We hadn't kissed yet, and that was something I *really* wanted to fix.

 We both knew we were going to kiss after one of the times I fainted.
 It was just neither of us had gone for it yet.
-Not this time though.
+That was soon going to change.

 Pinkie wanted to have a fun sleepover and I wanted to start it off with a spark.
 So, I did my thing and fainted.